nkabrown/recess/AOC-2023/LEARNINGS.md

 **Interpolating values into RegEx**

 It's possible to interpolate values into an regex pattern by constructing a RegEx object.
-Just remember to double escape shorthand character classes for example.
+Just remember to escape shorthand character classes for example.

 ```js
 const rowRange = new RegExp(`(\\b${i-1}\\b|\\b${i}\\b|\\b${i+1}\\b)`);